Some people are quick to connect strange occurrences with supernatural forces, because they truly believe that a world beyond the veil exists.

 In addition, girls are told they can’t sing while cooking in the kitchen because they might marry an old man, when the pantang larang is only to ensure they don’t burn the meal and cut their fingers while using the knife.

-Same goes with the stories of the classic princesses.
+The same goes with stories of the classic princesses.
 Puteri Santubong and Puteri Sejinjang teach children about the ugly consequences of pointless sibling rivalry, and Puteri Gunung Ledang permits them to say no to a man in a graceful way.

 It also leads to strong self-efficacy

-Charms like tangkal is believed to prevent bad things from happening to the person wearing it, and lucky object is believed to deliver good luck.
+Charms like tangkal is believed to prevent bad things from happening to the person wearing it, and a lucky object is believed to bring good luck.
 Both of these superstitious practices boost the believers’ confidence in themselves.